 The MCSM program provides students with a high level of skill and understanding in the areas of construction project and control.
 The degree focuses on the advanced study in the field of business techniques, in new and emerging technologies for construction project delivery systems and in the administration of construction firms.
 All courses in both programs are taught live on the Clemson University campus and via distance learning technology.

-Many students pursue the MCSM degree and certificate at Clemson for a variety of reasons:
+Many students pursue the MCSM degree at Clemson for a variety of reasons:

 - Greater expertise in the construction industry

 - Preparation to teach at a technical college or university

 - Earn an advanced construction degree to compliment a non-construction-related undergraduate degree

 - Thesis or non-thesis option

 - Clemson University's reputation